Shyheim

-Shyheim Dionel Franklin (born November 14, 1979) is an American rapper from New York better known simply as Shyheim.
-He initially gained fame as a teenager, releasing his debut album AKA the Rugged Child at the age of 14 in 1994.
+Shyheim Dionel Franklin (born November 14, 1977) is an American rapper from New York better known simply as Shyheim.
+He initially gained fame as a teenager, releasing his debut album AKA the Rugged Child at the age of 16 in 1994.
 He has spent the majority of his career affiliated with the Wu-Tang Clan, frequently collaborating with Method Man and Ghostface Killah.

-As a teenager, Shyheim was considered one of hip hop's brightest prospects, being referred to as a "Wunderkind" and a "prodigy", even being admired by fellow rappers such as Jay-Z, who said he "looked up to him" in admiration in his autobiography Decoded.
+As a teenager, Shyheim was considered one of hip-hop's brightest prospects, being referred to as a "Wunderkind" and a "prodigy", even being admired by fellow rappers such as Jay-Z, who said he "looked up to him" in admiration in his autobiography Decoded.

-After 1996's The Lost Generation, Shyheim's career saw a string of underperforming releases over the next eighteen years, and was finally derailed due to a hit-and-run conviction.
+After 1996's The Lost Generation, Shyheim's career saw a string of underperforming releases over the next 18 years, and was finally derailed due to a hit-and-run conviction.
 He was released from prison in early 2020.

 Career

 Music

 Shyheim's Virgin Records debut, AKA the Rugged Child.
-It included the hit single "On and On" the video of which featured Method Man, and the album rose to #7 on the US Billboard R&B chart.
+It included the single "On and On" the video of which featured Method Man, and the album rose to number 7 on the U.S. Billboard R&B chart.

 Shyheim joined others, notably the Fugees, to provide a free concert to deaf children in a summer camp in 1996.

 Shyheim released another album in 1996, The Lost Generation, which featured members of G.P.
 Wu and Brooklyn Zu.
-He also shared the stage with the Notorious B.I.G., Tupac Shakur, and Big Daddy Kane at Madison Square Garden, for a live freestyle session.
+He also shared the stage with the Notorious B.I.G., Tupac Shakur, Scoob and Big Daddy Kane at Madison Square Garden, for a live freestyle session.
 He also made an appearance on Big Daddy Kane's "Show & Prove," which featured Ol' Dirty Bastard, Sauce Money, Scoob and Jay-Z.

 Shyheim resumed his career after almost a decade and released subsequent albums on the label he founded, Bottom Up Records.
-His third and fourth albums, The Greatest Story Never Told and Enter the Bottom, were released to little fanfare in 2004 and 2008.
-Shyheim released his fifth solo album, Disrespectfully Speaking, October 2009 on his label Bottom Up Records.
+His next few albums drew little notice.
+Shyheim released his sixth solo album, Disrespectfully Speaking, October 2009 on his label Bottom Up Records.